TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/ethfw_demos/05001_demo_ethfw_combined.md

-The intention behind this demo which encompasses multiple sub-demos is to show the switching capabilities of the J721E/J7200 integrated Ethernet Switch (CPSW9G or CPSW5G) as well as the software developed which includes CPSW IP low-level driver (CPSW LLD), TI NDK TCP/IP integration and Ethernet Switch Firmware (EthFw) application.
+The intention behind this demo which encompasses multiple sub-demos is to show the switching capabilities of the J721E/J7200 integrated Ethernet Switch (CPSW9G or CPSW5G) as well as the software developed which includes Enet low-level driver (Enet LLD), TI NDK TCP/IP integration and Ethernet Switch Firmware (EthFw) application.

 Below are top-level features demonstrated: